rd--/blksc3/md/glossary.md

 ## Lambda

-λ (_Lambda_) blocks answer procedure values, the define the expected arguments and the steps of execution or evaluation.
+λ (_Lambda_) blocks answer procedure values.
+They define the expected arguments and the steps of execution or evaluation for a procedure.
 The name is from the lambda calculus (Church 1941) and Lisp (McCarthy 1960).

 ## Left to right